janvodak/AspDotNetCore-ShoppingApp/README.md

 ## Communication between Microservices:

-To facilitate communication between these microservices, we have adopted a RabbitMQ-based Event Driven Communication approach.
+To facilitate communication between these microservices,there was adopted a RabbitMQ-based Event Driven Communication approach.
 This allows seamless interaction and data exchange between the different modules.

+### Grpc

+In order to enhance the application's functionality, there was introduced gRPC, a modern and efficient Remote Procedure Call (RPC) framework, which is utilized by various services.

+**Understanding gRPC:**

+gRPC is a high-performance, language-agnostic RPC framework that facilitates efficient communication between various services in a distributed system.
+It utilizes Protocol Buffers (protobufs) for data serialization and supports multiple programming languages, making it well-suited for microservices architecture.

+**Role as a gRPC Server:**

+In this configuration, the "Discount Grpc" service functions as a gRPC server, exposing a set of APIs to enable other services, such as the Basket API, to request and receive discount information for products.

+**Integration with Basket API as a gRPC Client:**

+The Basket API acts as a gRPC client, communicating with the "Discount Grpc" service to request discounts for each product in a user's shopping basket.
+This client-server interaction ensures efficient discount calculations, resulting in an optimized and responsive user experience.

+Utilizing gRPC, the services can communicate seamlessly and perform actions like discount calculations, enhancing the overall functionality of the e-commerce application.

-## API Gateway Integration:
+### API Gateway Integration:

 Additionally, Ocelot API Gateway have been integrated into architecture to manage and route incoming requests to the appropriate microservices, providing a unified entry point for external clients.